podium-lib/client/README.md

 ## On retrying

-A podlet consists of a manifest which contains metadata about that podlet.
+A component consists of a manifest which contains metadata about that component.
 This manifest is fetched and cached by the client together with it's fallback content if such content has been defined.

-Detection of updates to a podlet is done by the content route in the podlet serving a http header with the same version number as in the podlets manifest and if the client detect a difference between the http header version number and the version in the manifest cached in the client, the podlet has changed.
+Detection of updates to a component is done by the content route in the component serving an HTTP header with the same version number as in the component's manifest and if the client detects a difference between the HTTP header version number and the version in the manifest cached in the client, the component has changed.

-In the event of an update the client will have to do multiple http requests to refetch both the manifest, fallback and content.
-In a distributed system there can be windows where a podlet can exist with two versions at the same time during a rolling deploy.
-In such a scenario the client might go into an "update loop" due to hitting different versions of the podlet.
+In the event of an update the client will have to do multiple HTTP requests to refetch the manifest, fallback and content.
+In a distributed system there can be windows where a component can exist with two versions at the same time during a rolling deploy.
+In such a scenario the client might go into an "update loop" due to hitting different versions of the component.

 In a rolling deploy this is not nessessery a bad thing.
-But to prevent both the application using the client and the podlet, the client will terminate the process of updating if such an "update loop" is detected.
-How many times the client will retry setling an update before termination can be set by the `retries` argument to the client constructor and the `.register()` method.
+But to protect both the application using the client and the component itself, the client will terminate the process of updating if such an "update loop" is detected.
+How many times the client will retry settling an update before termination can be set by the `retries` argument in the client constructor and the `.register()` method.